...

 • Use a filter bottle for everyday refills from taps and fountains.

-• Carry purification tablets for back-up in remote areas.
+• Carry purification tablets for backup in remote areas.

 Co-working spaces are more efficient than hundreds of separate home offices, but they still depend on user behavior.
 Choose spaces that: